Francois-Coleongco/Steganography_Suite/README.md

 Yes, 32 bits lets us encode up to `4_294_967_295` bits for the message length — probably overkill.
 But `u16` (65,535 bits) would have limited the usable space in something like a 1920×1080 image.

 With `u32`, we maximize compatibility with high-res images and leave room for long encrypted payloads.

+If we really wanted to save those few bits for a greater message length, we could, but that wasn't very worth creating a new unsigned int type and making custom interpretation logic on it.

 ---